RajkumarRajamani/cucumber-assert-easy-report-plugin/README.md

   trackingId: XLCTCD-9810
   description: any description
 ```

-[//]: # (### [Click here to see a sample report]&#40;https://raw.githubusercontent.com/seleniumbrain/cucumber-assert-easy-report-plugin/master/sample-output/easy-cucumber-report.html&#41;)
-<a href="https://raw.githubusercontent.com/seleniumbrain/cucumber-assert-easy-report-plugin/master/sample-output/easy-cucumber-report.html" download>Click here to download and view a sample report</a>
 ---

 ## License

 This project is licensed under the MIT License—see the LICENSE file for details.